ecruhs/ecruhs/README.md

 Hi!
-I'm Emily Cornelius Ruhs and I am a postdoctoral position with Cara Brook at the University of Chicago.
+I'm Emily Cornelius Ruhs and I am a postdoctoral scholar with Cara Brook at the University of Chicago.
 I will be working on laboratory and computational analysis of viral tolerance as well as field aspects of health and viral shedding in bats in Madagascar.

 Broadly, I am interested in ecoimmunology, ecophysiology, biological trade-offs, and disease and transmission dynamics.